-Consistent with 2010, there were five measures considered under the 2011 STIC Plan.
+Consistent with 2011, there were five performance measures considered by the Compensation Committee under the 2012 STIC Plan.
 Four of the measures were based on specific corporate metrics measured on a quantitative basis and the fifth measure, Board Discretion, was considered on a qualitative basis.
 The Compensation Committee established targets for the metrics at levels that were considered achievable, but not without above average performance.
 The maximum performance goals are the same for all of our NEOs with the exception of our Chief Executive Officer for whom our Compensation Committee established higher maximum performance goals for each measure to provide additional incentive to our CEO to lead our company to its highest performance.
-The following table sets forth the minimum, target, and maximum goals for the performance metrics set by the Compensation Committee and the actual performance for the year under the 2011 STIC Plan:
+The following table sets forth the minimum, target, and maximum goals for the performance metrics set by the Compensation Committee and the actual performance for the year under the 2012 STIC Plan:

-Performance Goal Actual Measure Threshold Target Maximum(1) Performance Relative Weighting Adjusted Net Income per share Relative to Budget \$1.32 \$1.47 \$1.62 \$1.53 20% FFO Performance Relative to Peer Group 25th Percentile 50th Percentile 75th Percentile 27th Percentile 20% Weighted Average Committed Capital Per Sq.
-Foot Relative to Budget \$4.58 \$4.16 \$3.74 \$4.43 10% Total Stockholder Return Relative to Peers 25th Percentile 50th Percentile 75th Percentile 42nd Percentile 25% Board Discretion/ Individual Performance Qualitative Qualitative Qualitative Qualitative 25%
+Performance Goal Actual Measure Threshold Target Maximum (1) Performance Relative Weighting Adjusted Net Income per share Relative to Budget \$1.22 \$1.35 \$1.49 \$1.40 20% FFO Performance Relative to Peer Group 25th Percentile 50th Percentile 75 th Percentile Did not achieve threshold 20% 25 Fercentile 30 Fercentile / 5 Fercentile ulleshold 2070 Weighted Average Committed Capital Per Sq.
+Foot Relative to Budget \$6.57 \$5.97 \$5.37 \$4.51 10% Total Stockholder Return Relative to Peers Did not achieve 25th Percentile 50th Percentile 75th Percentile threshold 25% Board Discretion/ Individual Performance Qualitative Qualitative Qualitative Qualitative 25%

-The maximum goals for our Chief Executive Officer for 2011 were: \$1.69 for the Adjusted Net Income metric; \$7.5 percentile for the FFO Performance Relative to Peer Group metric; \$3.54 for the Weighted Average Committed Capital Per Sq.
+The maximum goals for our Chief Executive Officer for 2012 were: \$1.55 for the Adjusted Net Income metric; 87.5 percentile for the FFO Performance Relative to Peer Group metric; \$5.07 for the Weighted Average Committed Capital Per Sq.
 Foot metric; and 87.5 percentile for the Total Stockholder Return Relative to Peers metric.

-Adjusted Net Income ("ANI") is an internally defined performance metric derived from our annual budget which mirrors the calculation of the widely recognized Funds From Operations ("FFO") metric that is used in the real estate industry, with the exception that lease termination income and expense are matched to occur in the same period regardless of when such items would be recognized in an FFO calculation.
+Adjusted Net Income ("ANI") is an internally defined performance metric derived from our annual budget which mirrors the calculation of the widely recognized Funds From Operations ("FFO") metric that is used in the real estate industry, with the exception that lease termination income and expense are matched to occur in the same period regardless of when such items would be recognized in an FFO calculation and certain significant nonrecurring items may be removed at the discretion of the Compensation Committee.